 Motions or requests for a continuance to all trial courts, except a Community Court, must be in writing.
-The motion or request must be signed by counsel or a party, if unrepresented by counsel, and state a reason.
 The motion or request must state the grounds for the continuance.
+The motion or request must be signed by counsel or a party, if unrepresented by counsel.
+If the motion or request is only signed by counsel, counsel must certify that the client has approved the continuance request.